medialab/minet/docs/cli.md

                               MINET_BUZZSUMO_TOKEN env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Might be
+                              necessary when you want to display a finite progress indicator for large files given as input to the command.
   -i INPUT, --input INPUT     CSV file containing all the domain names you want
                               to process.
 Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as